tillson/git-hound/README.md

 ![GitHound](assets/logo.png)

 GitHound pinpoints exposed API keys and other sensitive information across all of GitHub using pattern matching, commit history searching, and a unique result scoring system.
 GitHound has earned me over $7500 applied to Bug Bounty research.
 Corporate and Bug Bounty Hunter use cases are outlined below.
+More information on methodologies is available in the [accompanying blog post](https://tillsongalloway.com/finding-sensitive-information-on-github/).

 ## Features